-- Bachelor of Science or graduate degree in Nursing from a nationally accredited nursing program and regionally accredited institution. - Minimum nursing GPA of at least a 3.0 on a 4.0 scale. - Cumulative GPA of a 3.0 on a 4.0 scale on all college work attempted. - Minimum of 1-year post-orientation, and preferably 2-3 years of current, full-time critical care experience. - Employment in telemetry, cardiac catheterization lab, operating room, post-anesthesia care unit, interventional radiology, or emergency department is not considered critical care experience. - Certification in American Heart Association basic life support (BLS) and advanced cardiac life support (ACLS) prior to the first day of classes. - Current, unencumbered RN or APRN license.
+- Bachelor of Science or graduate degree in Nursing from a nationally accredited nursing program and regionally accredited institution. - Minimum nursing GPA of at least a 3.0 on a 4.0 scale. - Cumulative GPA of a 3.0 on a 4.0 scale on all college work attempted. - Minimum of 1-year post-orientation, and preferably 2-3 years of current, full-time critical care experience. - Employment in telemetry, cardiac catheterization lab, operating room, post-anesthesia care unit, interventional radiology, or emergency department is not considered critical care experience. - American Heart Association certification in Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
+Pediatric Advanced Life Support (PALS) certification is required prior to beginning clinical activities. - Current, unencumbered RN or APRN license.
 (Licensure in West Virginia will be required during the program and possibly one or more of the following states: Maryland, Ohio, and/or Pennsylvania.)